ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 ```

 We call this the helper's *key configation*.
 The key configuration is used to
-set up a base-mode HPKE context to use to protect the shares sent to the helper
+set up a base-mode HPKE context to use to derive symmetric keys for protecting
-via the leader.
+the shares sent to the helper via the leader.
+The *config ID*,
+`HPKEKeyConfig.id`, is forwarded by the client to the helper.
+The helper uses
+this to decide if it knows how to decrypt a share it receives.

 Finally, the client collects the set of helpers it will upload shares to.
 It
 ignores a helper if:
 * the client and helper failed to establish a secure, helper-authenticated
   channel;
 * the request to the helper URL failed or didn't return a valid key config; or
-* the key config specifies a KEM or KDF algorithm the client doesn't recognize.
+* the key config specifies a KEM, KDF, or AEAD algorithm the client doesn't
+  recognize.

 If the set of helpers is empty, then the client aborts and alerts the leader
 with "no supported helpers".